narwhalacademy/zebra-crossing/README.md

   - Ask around in your communities for shared [block lists](https://help.twitter.com/en/using-twitter/advanced-twitter-block-options) of known offenders.
   - Block troll bots using [Bot Sentinel](https://botsentinel.com).
   - Reduce dogpiling by blocking all followers of a certain profile using [Twitter Block Chain](%5Bhttps://github.com/satsukitv/twitter-block-chain%5D(https://github.com/satsukitv/twitter-block-chain).
+  - See what lists you've been added to by going to Profile → Lists → ··· → Lists you're on.
+If you see a suspicious list or list owner, tap the three dots on the top right to report the list and leave the list by blocking the creator.

 #### For more information